msealand/zmq-zap.node/README.md

 Feel free to play with it, make suggestions, pull requests, etc., but keep in mind that it's **not ready for production use**.

+**I'm actively working on the API and may need to make breaking changes often.**

 # zmq-zap

 [ZeroMQ Authentication Protocol](http://rfc.zeromq.org/spec:27) for node.js